Health Encyclopedia

 Cancer

 Alcohol raises the risk for several types of cancer.
-These include cancer of the mouth, esophagus, pharynx, larynx, liver, and breast.
+These include cancer of the mouth, esophagus, pharynx, larynx, liver, colon, rectum, and breast.

 Sexual function